 HMRC has published guidance for those with particular circumstances.

-The eligibility criteria for the third and fourth grants are changing.
+The eligibility criteria may be revised further for the fourth grant.

 What time period is covered?

 The first grant was available to businesses adversely affected up to 13 July 2020, and the second grant was available to businesses affected on or after 14 July 2020.

 The view that the first grant relates to March to May 2020, as mentioned in the original announcement by the Chancellor, has persisted although this aspect of the policy had been dropped by the time the direction was published on 30 April.